Malvolio

 "Some are born great, some achieve greatness, and some have greatness thrust upon 'em."

-(Act 2, Scene 5) - The Outcome: Released from the dark room, presented with Maria's forged letter, told the truth of the gulling, and given no marriage and no settlement.
-Exits the stage promising revenge — "I'll be revenged on the whole pack of you" — and the line is one of Shakespeare's most exposed pieces of unaccommodated feeling in any of the comedies.
+(Act 2, Scene 5) - The Outcome: Released from the dark room, shown the forged letter, and told the truth of the gulling, he is given no marriage and no settlement.
+He exits promising revenge, and the line is one of Shakespeare's most exposed pieces of unaccommodated feeling in any of the comedies.

 The Barren Rascal and the Sick of Self-Love